 - Sunday, 01 July 2012

-[This year, 2013, July 21st or 22nd, (see calendar) is the first day of Caturmasya, the four month period each year from July to November, in which devotees observe certain rules and regulations in order to advance in their bhakti.
+[This year, 2016, July 19th (see calendar) is the first day of Caturmasya, the four month period each year from July to November, in which devotees observe certain rules and regulations in order to advance in their bhakti.
 Srila Bhaktivedanta Narayana Gosvami Maharaja speaks about Caturmasya each year.
 The lecture below was given on the first day of the second half of Caturmasya at Sri Kesavaji Gaudiya Matha in Mathura, India, on September 13, 2000.
 Srila Maharaja’s lecture was on the topics of Sri Visvarupa Mahotsava and the sannyasa ceremony of Srila Bhaktivedanta Svami Prabhupada.

 (Some of the items to fast from are included at the bottom of the lecture excerpt. -ed]